afkummer/gecco2020-brkga/irace-brkga/README.md

 ## Tunning BRKGA parameters with the irace package

-This directory contains all data files need to runs the calibration of the BRKGA algorithm by using the R package `irace`.
+This directory contains all data files you need to run the calibration of the BRKGA algorithm with the R package `irace`.
 All the instructions below suppose you already have the package installed and the `$PATH` configured to allow access to the `irace` script.

-To run the calibration, follow these steps.
+To run the calibration, do the following steps.

 1. Copy the instances you want to use as training set from `instances-HHCRSP` to the `irace-brkga/train` directory.